 Faculty and Staff - St. George's 2020-2021 percentage of administration, faculty and staff identifying as diverse is 29%.

-Partnerships and Professional Development- Professional development is integral to our diversity, equity, and inclusion efforts and we are proud of the opportunities we provide our faculty and staff.
+Partnerships and Professional Development- Professional development is integral to our diversity, equity and inclusion efforts and we are proud of the opportunities we provide our faculty and staff.
 At the start of every school year, new faculty and staff participate in a justice, equity, diversity and inclusion workshop as part of their New Faculty/Staff Workshop.
-Professional development funds are available to send faculty and staff to national conferences and opportunities focused on diversity, equity and inclusion.
+Professional development funds are available each school year to send faculty and staff to national conferences and opportunities focused on diversity, equity and inclusion.
 Starting Small, a faculty learning community, focuses on encouraging an inclusive community within the Early Childhood division.

 The resources below are not a comprehensive list; they are suggestions to kick start your research and reading.
 We are always open to suggestions, too!
 Send us your favorite books, articles and/or websites at firstname.lastname@example.org.